ASEAN School Games 2018 Full Results

 And now, after Cuyom Gold, the team is on 6 golds, with only the 4×400 relay left.

 We are also happy we were given input into the selection of the team.

 And the fair-selection policy set in place led to what could have been the best possible outcome for the team.

 This is the most number of golds the team has won in the ASEAN School Games.
 As its previous record, last year was 4 golds.

-Evangeline Caminong captures first Gold ASG National Junior Record
+Evangeline Caminong captures the first Gold ASG National Junior Record.

-The 18-year-old from Palawan, whose family moved to Dasmarinas also captured Philippine’s first gold.
+The 18-year-old from Palawan, whose family moved to Dasmarinas, also captured the Philippines ‘ first gold.

-And what may have seemed like a very quiet morning with just 1 Bronze medal hardly making a ripple as the team slumped to 7th place on the first day.
+And what may have seemed like a tranquil morning with just 1 Bronze medal hardly making a ripple as the team slumped to 7th place on the first day?

 - ASEAN School Games Gold